-The AD5722R/AD5732R/AD5752R are dual, 12-/14-/16-bit, serial input, voltage output digital-to-analog converters.
-They operate from single supply voltages of +4.5 V up to +16.5 V or dual supply voltages from ± 4.5 V up to ± 16.5 V. Nominal fullscale output range is software selectable from +5 V, +10 V, +10.8 V, ± 5 V, ± 10 V, or ± 10.8 V. Integrated output amplifiers, reference buffers, and proprietary power-up/power-down control circuitry are also provided.
+The AD5724R/AD5734R/AD5754R are quad, 12-/14-/16-bit serial input, voltage output, digital-to-analog converters (DACs).
+They operate from single supply voltages of +4.5 V up to +16.5 V or dual supply voltages from \pm 4.5 V up to \pm 16.5 V. Nominal full-scale output range is software selectable from +5 V, +10 V, +10.8 V, \pm 5 V, \pm 10 V, or \pm 10.8 V. Integrated output amplifiers, reference buffers, and proprietary power-up/power-down control circuitry are also provided.

-The parts offer guaranteed monotonicity, integral nonlinearity (INL) of ± 16 LSB maximum, low noise, $10~\mu s$ maximum settling time, and an on-chip +2.5~V reference.
+The devices offer guaranteed monotonicity, integral nonlinearity (INL) of ± 16 LSB maximum, low noise, 10 μs typical settling time, and an on-chip +2.5 V reference.

-The AD5722R/AD5732R/AD5752R use a serial interface that operates at clock rates up to 30 MHz and are compatible with DSP and microcontroller interface standards.
+The AD5724R/AD5734R/AD5754R use a serial interface that operates at clock rates up to 30 MHz and are compatible with DSP and microcontroller interface standards.
 Double buffering allows the simultaneous updating of all DACs.
-The input coding is user-selectable twos complement or offset binary for a bipolar output (depending on the state of Pin BIN/2sComp), and straight binary for a unipolar output.
-The asynchronous clear function clears all DAC registers to a user-selectable zero-scale or midscale output.
-The parts are available in a 24-lead TSSOP and offer guaranteed specifications over the -40°C to $+85^{\circ}\text{C}$ industrial temperature range.
+The input coding is user-selectable twos complement or offset binary for a bipolar output (depending on the state of Pin BIN/2sCOMP) and straight binary for a unipolar output.
+The asynchronous clear function clears all DAC registers to a user-selectable zero-scale or mid-scale output.
+The devices are available in a 24-lead TSSOP and offer guaranteed specifications over the -40° C to $+85^{\circ}$ C industrial temperature range.